SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 Annotation: SMEI is functional as far as it is known.
 Shutdown due to program funding issues.

 Annotation: It seems like CORIOLIS ceased all S-Band DB transmissions on 2023/08/19.
 There is no official statement on this, yet.

-Annotation 22/11/2023: The S-Band downlink was turned back on, but is only transmitting filler.
+Some spontaneous filler transmissions can  be seen.

 ### CLOUDSAT [[Norad 29107](https://celestrak.org/NORAD/elements/gp.php?CATNR=29107)]